kaband/PSMame-Screensaver/README.md

  * In order to exit the screensaver use the key mapped to exit mame.
 Escape key is the default mapping to exit mame.

 ## Compiling
 Compiling is optional.
-I have uploaded compiled versions of the screensaver and the configurator software.
+There are compiled versions of the screensaver and the configurator software in the releases section.
 However, if you want to customize the script or just do the compiles yourself then it's easily done.
 I use Sapien's Powershell Studio to write the powershell scripts, create the forms used in the psmamesscfg.exe and to compile it all to exe's.
 It's great software if you write a lot of powershell scripts and I highly recommend it, but it's not inexpensive.
 You can compile the screensaver script to an exe yourself w/o purchasing any software using PS2EXE.

  * I've tested using PS2EXE.
 Get it here: https://gallery.technet.microsoft.com/scriptcenter/PS2EXE-GUI-Convert-e7cb69d5